Find out the best time and itinerary to visit Provence and see the beautiful lavender fields this year.

 What things can you see in Provence?
 Just one hour and a half drive from Valensole, you can visit the beautiful Senanque Abbey, founded in 1148.
-The history of this abbey is very interesting as you can read here.
+The history of this abbey is very interesting, as you can read here.
 This abbey is famous because lavender fields surround it.

 Driving back to Valensole, don’t miss the beautiful village of Gordes, built on a giant calcareous rock, dominating the valley.

-Only 45 mins drive from Valensole, Verdon is a canyon considered as one of the most beautiful in Europe.
+Only 45 minutes drive from Valensole, Verdon is a canyon considered one of Europe’s most beautiful.

-From Valensole take the road to Puimoisson, then keep driving towards La-Palud-sur-Verdon, and you won’t be disappointed.
-It’s a panoramic road with many places where you can park and take some awesome pictures (only if you don’t suffer from a fear of heights).
-I was really surprised to find out that Verdon was basically unknown to the rest of the world until the beginning of 1900.
+I was surprised to discover that Verdon was unknown to the rest of the world until the beginning of 1900.
 Once you get to La-Palud-sur-Verdon, continue to a big parking lot near Point Sublime.
-The name is really fitting: the view it’s incredible and if you are lucky you can see the griffon vulture flying right above your head.
+The name is fitting: the view is incredible, and if you are lucky, you can see the griffon vulture flying right above your head.

 Photographic tips and final considerations about Provence

-If you visit Provence, I’m sure you’ll take many good pictures.
-This place is simply amazing.
-It’s a good idea to bring with you a wide-angle lens.
-If you plan to photograph the griffon vulture (though October is the best season for this kind of photography) it’s a good idea to bring a lens like 100-400mm Obviously don’t forget to bring with you a good tripod and some graduated filters for the sunsets.
+Don’t forget to bring a good tripod and some graduated filters for the sunsets.
 I think the best time for a landscape photographer is the sunrise: first, the light is perfect; second, it’s not too hot; and third, there are no tourists (unlike the sunset).